 Content creators at Intuit rely on a number of tools and processes.
-In addition to content management tools like the One Intuit Content Management System, there are tools that help us create clear, accurate copy.
+In addition to platforms like WordPress and PoolParty, there are tools that help us create clear, accurate content.

-Designers across Intuit also use a range of design tools.
-Check with your team to make sure you’re using the tools that are best for your work.
+Content designers across Intuit use a range of design tools.
+Check with your team to make sure you’re using the tools that are best for your type of work.

-Your team might be using one or more of these tools:
+Your team might be using one or more of these:

-- Adobe Creative Cloud, for Photoshop, InDesign, and other services
+- Adobe Creative Cloud for Photoshop, Spark, and other apps